 Perched on Ferguson Street in Abbotsford, Jinda Thai has been famous for its incredible service, venue and cuisine since it opened its doors in 2013.
-Everything is fresh and flavoursome, plus the serving sizes are generous and everything’s affordable (for a refreshing Melbourne change).
-Best dishes include soft-shell crab on a green papaya salad, traditional pad thai, and authentic hawker boat noodles.
+Everything is fresh and flavoursome, plus the serving sizes are generous and everything’s affordable—as the best Thai Melbourne options should be.
+Best dishes include soft-shell crab on a green papaya salad, traditional Pad See Ew, and grilled Moo Yang (pork neck).

 Son In Law